rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 ## FAQ
 Q: Was AI used to create Axo?
 A: Yes, it was used for bug fixes and code optimization.
+If you're not happy about it, just don't use Axo Loader.

 ## More about
 I started working on it a bit later than everyone else so I'm a little behind but I believe I can catch up to other mod loaders and give players good experience!